SwipeToUnlockBook/swipetounlockbook.github.io/articles/pm.md

 # Interested in becoming a Product Manager at a top company straight out of college?

 Here’s my free guide to help you learn how to break into tech and get your dream PM job!
+(Crosspost from [Medium](https://blog.usejournal.com/how-to-prepare-for-your-google-apm-interviews-b665584c13fc))

 My name is Neel Mehta and I got hired as a Product Manager at Google straight out of undergrad.
 If you’re looking to become a PM, this article will give you the tools you’ll need to succeed.